Winston Logger - Complete Node.js Logging Guide [2026]

 logger.log('error', 'Failed to connect to database');

-Both approaches do exactly the same thing.
-The method-based style is more common because it's shorter and easier to read.
+Both approaches output the same result.
+The method-based style is more common because it is shorter and easier to read.

-Along with the pre-defined npmsyslog, and cli levels available in winston, you can also choose to define your own.
+Along with the pre-defined npmsyslog, and cli log levels available in winston, you can also customize them.
 Just pass an object mapping level names to numeric priorities:

 logger.js